Tag Archives: Thriller

 The girls party (some more than others), date, go to the zoo, swim, and enjoy typical young lady festivities.

-As the girls are at the zoo one day, a mysterious individual begins following them, though the viewer has no idea why or who it is.
+One day, while the girls are at the zoo, a mysterious individual begins following them, though the viewer has no idea why or who it is.

-Paris, one of the world’s most gorgeous cities, looks bleak, dark, and gloomy throughout the film.
-The black and white cinematography undoubtedly adds to this as greyness envelopes every shot.
+Paris, one of the world’s most gorgeous cities, appears bleak, dark, and gloomy throughout the film.
+The black-and-white cinematography undoubtedly adds to this, as greyness envelopes every shot.

-Throughout Les Bonnes Femmes there is plenty of foreshadowing as situations arise that give a sense of danger or something bad is imminent.
+Throughout Les Bonnes Femmes, there is plenty of foreshadowing as situations arise that give a sense of danger or that something terrible is imminent.

 One of the girls is quite a bit more reserved than the other and ends up spending the night with the men.
-Later, the owner of the shop tells a story of how she once acquired a serial killer’s bloody handkerchief after he was guillotined and has kept it for years.
+Later, the shop owner tells a story about how she once acquired a serial killer’s bloody handkerchief after he was guillotined and has kept it for years.

 Creepy?
 Yes.